wp-plugins/oi-yamaps/readme.txt

 == Description ==

 This plugin uses Yandex.Map API service to provide maps on your site.
-You can point coordinates or address of some place, and you'll get the map on your page.
+You can point coordinates or address of some places, and you'll get the map on your page.
-You can add so many maps on one page as you want.
+You can add so many maps on one page and so many placemarks on a page as you want.
 Use shortcode with parameters: [showyamap address="" header="" body="" footer="" hint="" iconcontent="" placemark="" coordinates="" height="" width="" zoom=""]

 Default values: